ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 ### Configure VRA IP routing

-Configure the VRA virtual network interface to route to the new subnet from IBM private network.
+Configure the VRA virtual network interface to route to the new subnet from the {{site.data.keyword.Bluemix_notm}} private network.

 1. Login to the VRA by SSH.